solo244/dm/_extra/sessions/session5.md

 Ottan tries to get the orb away.

-She touches her amulet and it guides her to touch the Orb and she grabs Mordred out of the it.
+She touches her amulet and it guides her to touch the Orb and she grabs Mordredh out of the it.

 Ottan suffers necrotic damage as Mordred drains her life force.